Welcome to portfolio of Ivan Hanzha (a.k.a. @vinouuus)

 The residency "To disperse, to collect, to look" lasted from August 22 to September 16, 2023 in Chernivtsi and brought together five participants from different cities of Ukraine."

 In my works I often use ceramics and self-made mineral glazes, which I see as a durable alternative for the delicate paper and as a physical manifestation of both clear thinking proceses and vague suspense/unpredictability of the final result.
-I see the interaction of individual sculptures or their characteristics as an important part of broadening of my practise.
+I see the interaction of individual sculptures or their characteristics or history as an important part of broadening of my practise.

 Education: